Corvette C3 Clock Repair Service

 Chances are pretty good that the clock in your C3 is not running.
 Chances are also pretty good that there is not too much wrong with it either.
 C3 clocks are mechanical with an electric winding mechanism.
 If you listen closely to a working C3 clock, you will hear a click about every couple minutes.
 What you hear is the mechanism winding the main clock spring.
 This winding mechanism has a set of contact points that corrode over time and eventually the mechanism stops working and your clock stops.
 Of course like any other mechanical clock, they also get dirty and lose their lubrication over time.

-When you receive your clock after service, it may be running fast or slow.
 Please understand that these clocks have a self adjusting mechanism.
 When you turn the hands counter-clockwise (back), you are slowing down the clock and when you turn the hands clockwise (forward), you are speeding up the clock.
 After a week of adjustment, your clock should be keeping accurate time.

 1977 - 1982 Clock Removal